Timthreetwelve/TimVer/TimVer/Readme.txt

 Selecting About will display the About dialog which shows information about the app such as the version number and has a link to the GitHub repository.
 There is also a link to this read me file.
 You can also check for new releases of this application by clicking the link at the bottom of the About page.
-At the bottom of the About page there is a scrollable list of the people that contributed a language to help make Windows Update Viewer available to more users.
+At the bottom of the About page there is a scrollable list of the people that contributed a translation to help make TimVer available to more users.

 Three-Dot Menu